davebonds/fb-dynamic-ads-real-estate/README.txt

 1. In the 'Plugins' menu in WordPress, search for FB Dynamic Ads for Real Estate
 2. Activate the plugin through the 'Plugins' menu in WordPress

+*Note* The [IMPress Listings](https://wordpress.org/plugins/wp-listings/) plugin is required for this plugin to work.

 == Frequently Asked Questions ==